Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 Like before this is a call starting with the video controls enabled.

 Thanks for following the different tutorials here.
 This concludes the quickstart for Click-to-Call in the Azure Communications UI Library.

-### Call Transfer
-If you are interested in learning about Call transfer please check out our documentation on how that works here: LINK to come